 Railroad Transactions and Projects

-- Advising CSX on the acquisition of a rail line owned and leased by Meridian & Bigbee Railroad (MNBR), a G&W-owned railroad in Mississippi and Alabama.
-CSX’s acquisition alongside the acquisition by CPKC of a connecting line owned by MNBR will establish a new CSX-CPKC freight corridor for shippers that connects Mexico, Texas, and the US Southeast.
+- Advised CSX on the acquisition of a rail line owned and leased by Meridian & Bigbee Railroad (MNBR), a G&W-owned railroad in Mississippi and Alabama.
+CSX's acquisition alongside the acquisition by CPKC of a connecting line owned by MNBR will establish a new CSX-CPKC freight corridor for shippers that connects Mexico, Texas, and the US Southeast.

 - Advised BNSF on regulatory approval of the early termination of Montana Rail Link's lease of the former BNSF main line in Montana and Idaho, and the related resumption of service by BNSF over that line.